 - 1. Aquacultural facilities must be designed and located to avoid: - a.
 The spreading of disease, especially to native aquatic life; - b.
 Introducing new non-native species which cause significant ecological impacts; - c.
-Significantly conflicting with water-dependent uses; - d.
+Significantly conflicting with navigation and other water-dependent uses; - d.
 A net loss of ecological functions; or - e.
-Significantly impacting the aesthetic qualities of the shoreline. - 2.
-Potential locations for aquaculture are relatively restricted due to specific requirements for water quality, temperature, flows, oxygen content, adjacent land uses, and wind protection.
+Significantly impacting the aesthetic qualities of and visual access to the shoreline. - 2.
+All facilities shall comply with the Environmental Protection regulations in Section 4.3(B). - 3.
+Potential locations for aquaculture are relatively restricted due to specific requirements for water quality, temperature, flows, oxygen content, adjacent land uses, wind protection, and commercial navigation.
 The technology associated with some forms of present-day aquaculture is still in its formative stages and experimental.
 Therefore, some latitude in the development of this use shall be given, while the potential impacts on existing uses and natural systems are recognized.